 Tax on Rental Income | 5 Rules You Must Know If You Rent out a Property in Malaysia

 ‘Hi, I’m Adam.
 I earn a monthly rental income of RM 14,000 from my properties.
 I have an outstanding mortgage of RM 600,000 where its monthly repayment is RM 10,000.
-How is my monthly income calculated for the purpose of paying tax on rental income?’
+How is my monthly income calculated for paying tax on rental income?’

 The answer is not as straightforward.
-There are a number of factors that affects the computation of Adam’s final chargeable tax on rental income and his tax payments.
+Several factors affects the computation of Adam’s final chargeable tax on rental income and tax payments.
 They are as follows:

 First, We’ll provide a list of both deductible and non-deductible expenses incurred in the course of generating tax on rental income.
 Deductible expenses are costs which can be used to subtract gross rental revenues to derive one’s net rental income.
 They are as follows:

 – Expenses to Replace Tenants

 |Cost to Obtain First Tenant.
 This includes: |